grammyjs/website/site/docs/plugins/ratelimiter.md

 Every matching update shares one global capacity pool.

-::: warning Be careful with global limits
+::: warning Be Careful With Global Limits
 A global limit can intentionally slow down **every user** because they all share the same key.
 It is useful as a final protection layer around scarce resources, but it is rarely a replacement for per-user anti-spam limits.
 :::

-### Custom scope
+### Custom Scope

 Use `.limitFor()` directly when the built-in scopes are not enough.